romeshj/GraphQL/README.md

 open http://localhost:3000 to check if server is running. open http://localhost:3000/gql to open graphQl IDE in browser.

-Query and Mutation to test the graphql endpoints get book by id
+Query and Mutation to test the graphql endpoints.

+get book by id

 {
   book(id: "1"){
     	bid
     	name
     	genre
   }
 }

 get book by name

 {
   bookname(name: "ReactJs"){
     bid